z-nurm/thresholding_assistant/README.md

 <h3> Description  </h3>
 An interactive Fiji/ImageJ macro that helps to determine optimal intensity threshold values for multi-channel fluorescence images, which might be needed in subsequent processing.
 It randomly samples a user-defined number (by default, 5) of .tif images from the input directory, and processes each channel separately.
 It applies an initial automatic threshold, and displays a side-by-side montage of the original and thresholded channel, and prompts the user to accept or manually adjust the threshold values over another iteration.
-Accepted threshold values are accumulated across all inspected images and averaged to get a final per-channel threshold value, which is displayed in the session-info window and saved as a .txt file.
+Accepted threshold values are accumulated across all inspected images and averaged to get a final per-channel threshold value, which is displayed in the session-info window and saved as a .txt file.<br>

 <h3> Workflow </h3>
 1. Run the macro via Plugins > Macros > Run, or drag the .ijm file into the Fiji toolbar<br>